ga-wdi-boston/js-basics-1-assessment/README.md

 <!-- solution below -->
 First line x gets assigned 4.
 Than y gets assigned 3.
-After that x gets assigned whatever y was- so x is not 3.
+After that x gets assigned whatever y was- so x is now 3.
+After that y gets assigned to 10.

+Now x = 3 and y = 10.

 ## Question 4